fellyph/react-blog/readme.md

 ## Things to improve

+- Add checks for errors, data consistence and api problems...
 - The contrast between colours could be an accessibility issue
 - Add Coding split(Lazy loading) at the components
 - Add unit and e2e tests